ajtarragona/censat-client/README.md

 #### addInstanceGridItem($census_name, $entity_name, $id, $grid_name, $values=[])
 Add an item to an instance grid, given its value.
+Returns the updated instance or a message object.

 #### updateInstanceGridItem($census_name, $entity_name, $id, $grid_name, $grid_item_id, $values=[])
 Updates an instance grid item.
+Returns the updated instance or a message object.

 #### removeInstanceGridItem($census_name, $entity_name, $id, $grid_name, $grid_item_id)
 Removes an instance grid item, given its id
+Returns the updated instance or a message object.

 ### RELATED ENTITIES

 #### addInstanceRelatedItem($census_name, $entity_name, $id, $field_name, $item_id)
 Add an item to an instance relation field, given its id.
+Returns the updated instance or a message object.

 #### removeInstanceRelatedItem($census_name, $entity_name, $id, $field_name, $item_id)
 Remove an item from an instance relation field, given its id.
+Returns the updated instance or a message object.